Updated: August 2024

 Balance sheet ratios

-SharePad will focus on calculating the following types of ratios.
+SharePad will focus on calculating the following types of ratios:

-Let’s start by looking at liquidity ratios.
+Let’s start by looking at liquidity ratios for Howden Joinery.

 Liquidity ratios

 Liquidity isn’t a word that most people will use or think about during their everyday lives.
 If you are new to investing you may even find the word rather confusing.
-So what does liquidity mean when we are talking about investing in companies?
+So what does liquidity mean when we are talking about companies?

 You might be familiar with the term asset rich and cash poor.
-This might be used to refer to an old aged pensioner who has lived in a house for years which has become very valuable but they don’t have a lot of income and therefore money to pay the day-to-day bills.
+This might be used to refer to an old aged pensioner (OAP) who has lived in a house for years which has become very valuable but they don’t have a lot of income and therefore money available to pay the day-to-day bills.
 You could say that the OAP has a liquidity problem.

 Companies can find themselves in a similar position.
 They can be profitable, have no debts and look financially sound but if they have to pay a bill before their customers pay them then they can get into financial difficulties very quickly.
-This is is what liquidity ratios were designed for – to spot companies that might find it difficult to pay their bills.
-These are the kind of companies you also might want to avoid investing in.
+As an investor, you need to find a way of spotting companies in these kinds of situations and stay away from them.

 We are going to look at the following liquidity ratios: